sprylab/purple-docs/source/webviews.rst

 .. versioned-toggle-box:: addIssueStateListener
   :versionadded-android: 3.4.0
   :versionadded-ios: 3.4.0
+  :versionchanged: 5.0 changed behavior of the progress in the :code:`DOWNLOADING` state
   :color: purple

   The :code:`addIssueStateListener` method allows the registration of a listener that will be called each time when the state of an issue changes.
   This method takes a single parameter which is a callback function.
 It will be called with issue state objects which contain an additional :code:`progress` value.
   This :code:`progress` can be a value between 0 and 100.
-It is always 0 except for the :code:`DOWNLOADING` and :code:`INSTALLING` state.
-  The progress for the :code:`INSTALLING` state is currently only implemented in Android apps.

   For a description of the states see the table in :code:`getIssueStates`.

   |